A Stable, Fast, and Fully Automatic Learning Algorithm for Predictive Coding Networks: Incremental Predictive Coding

-\textbf{Autonomy:} Both PC and Z-IL lack full autonomy, as an external control signal is always needed to switch between inference and learning: PC waits for the inference to converge (or, for $T$ iterations), while Z-IL updates the weights of specific layers at specific inference moments $t=l$.
+\textbf{Autonomy:} Both PC and Z-IL lack full autonomy, as an external control signal is always needed to switch between inference and learning: PC waits for the inference to converge (or for $T$ iterations), while Z-IL updates the weights of specific layers at specific inference moments $t\,{=}\,l$.
 BP is considered to be less autonomous than PC and Z-IL: a control signal is required to forward signals as well as backward errors, and additional places to store the backward errors are required.
-All of those drawbacks are removed in iPC, which is able to learn a dataset without the control signals required by the other algorithms: given a dataset $\mathcal D$, iPC runs inference and weight updates simultaneously until the energy $F$ is minimized.
+All these drawbacks are removed in iPC, where the only control signal needed is the switching among different batches.
+In a full-batch training regime, however, iPC is able to learn a dataset without the control signals required by the other algorithms: given a dataset $\mathcal D$, iPC runs inference and weight updates simultaneously until the energy $F$ is minimized.
 As soon as the energy minimization has converged, training ends.

+\textbf{Incremental EM: } iPC can also be derived from the variational free energy of Eq.~\ref{eq:vfe}, and minimize it using a variation of the EM, precisely developed to address the lack of efficiency of the original algorithm when dealing with multiple data points at the same time, a scenario that is almost always present in standard machine learning.
+This alternative form, which we now present, is called \emph{incremental} EM (iEM) \citep{neal1998view}.
+Let $\mathcal D = \{ y_i\}_{i<N}$ be a dataset of cardinality $N$, and $g( x, \uptheta)$ be a generative model.
+Our goal is now to minimize the global marginal likelihood, defined on the whole dataset, i.e.,